An English language version of Donizetti's famous opera shone from Wild Arts, honouring all aspects of this miraculous score.

 Elwin and Averina had a believably sparky relationship, from the outset they crackled and sparked together so that their crucial final scene together at the end of Act Two, made real sense and had a dramatic sparkle.

-This Belcore was a wonderfully preening and self-absorbed man, clearly so enamoured of his own importance that he had no idea what was going on around him.
+This Belcore was wonderfully preening and self-absorbed, clearly so enamoured of his own importance that he had no idea what was going on around him.
 Averina's Adina was clearly reluctantly mesmerised, and their scenes together were a complete delight.
-Such was Atkinson's engagement with the audience that when he got his comeuppance you felt like cheering.

 Alex Jones was clearly having great fun as Dr Dulcamara, bringing out the character's knowingness.
 [His] hymning the praises of his elixir was a complete delight, but then Jones' whole performance was.